avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

-The :mod:`avocado.core.nrunner` module was initially responsible for most of the N(ext)Runner code, but as development continues, it's spreading around in the other places in the Avocado source tree, and other components with different and seemingly unrelated names, say the "resolvers" or the "spawners" are pretty much about the N(ext)Runner and are not used in the current (default) architecture.
+The :mod:`avocado.core.nrunner` module was initially responsible for most of the N(ext)Runner code, but as development continues, it's spreading around to other places in the Avocado source tree.
+Other components with different and seemingly unrelated names, say the "resolvers" or the "spawners", are also pretty much about the N(ext)Runner and are not used in the current (default) architecture.

 Motivation
 ----------